Hotel Furniture: Turkey vs China vs Europe Cost Guide

 China dominates global furniture production due to its scale and cost efficiency.
 Many hotel projects choose China for budget-driven procurement.

-Advantages of China:
+Advantages of China

 • Very competitive unit pricing